cloudant-labs/location-tracker-nodejs/README.md

 The Cloudant Location Tracker is a demo web application which records a device's location and saves this information to [IBM Cloudant](https://cloudant.com/).

 UPDATE June, 2016:  We have several sample apps covering location tracking with Cloudant.
 Use the one that fits your coding needs best.
-There's a bare-bones [couchapp](https://github.com/cloudant-labs/location-tracker-couchapp/), [one for Angular (version 1)/NodeJS developers](https://github.com/cloudant-labs/location-tracker-nodejs), and the [latest using Swift/iOS on the client-side](https://github.com/ibm-cds-labs/location-tracker-client-swift) with a [NodeJS back-end](https://github.com/ibm-cds-labs/location-tracker-server-nodejs/).
+There's a bare-bones [couchapp](https://github.com/cloudant-labs/location-tracker-couchapp/), [this one for Angular (version 1)/NodeJS developers](https://github.com/cloudant-labs/location-tracker-nodejs), and the [latest using Swift/iOS on the client-side](https://github.com/ibm-cds-labs/location-tracker-client-swift) with a [NodeJS back-end](https://github.com/ibm-cds-labs/location-tracker-server-nodejs/).

 ## Cloning